Projection Coefficients Estimation in Continuous-Variable Quantum Circuits

 \subsection{Visualization}

 The coefficients are typically visualized as: \begin{itemize} \item A bar plot of $|c_n|^2$ (occupation probabilities), \item A polar plot of $c_n$ in the complex plane (revealing analytic structure), \item A semi-log plot of $|c_n|$ to assess decay (e.g., Gaussian $\sim 1/\sqrt{n!}$, exponential $\sim r^n$). \end{itemize} For example, for $f(z) = e^{\alpha z - \frac{1}{2}|\alpha|^2}$ (coherent state), one obtains $c_n = \alpha^n / \sqrt{n!}$, yielding a Poisson-weighted rotation in the complex plane—verified experimentally via the above circuit.
+This implementation leverages the intrinsic link between the Bargmann representation and Fock space, turning an analytical projection problem into a hardware-native quantum measurement protocol suitable for low-to-moderate photon numbers.

-This implementation leverages the intrinsic link between the Bargmann representation and Fock space, turning an analytical projection problem into a scalable quantum measurement protocol.
-To validate the quantum measurement protocol, we simulate the estimation of projection coefficient magnitudes $|c_n|$ for $f(z) = \cos(z)$ using idealized photon-number-resolving detection.
+To validate the quantum measurement protocol under realistic conditions, we simulate the estimation of projection coefficient magnitudes $|c_n|$ for $f(z) = \cos(z)$ incorporating experimental noise sources.
 The exact coefficients are analytically known: $c_n = (-1)^{n/2}/n!$ for even $n$, and $c_n = 0$ for odd $n$.
-We construct the normalized quantum state $\ket{f} \propto \sum_{n=0}^{N} c_n \ket{n}$ (with truncation at $N=10$, sufficient for machine precision), then simulate $10^5$ projective Fock measurements to estimate the occupation probabilities $p_n = |\braket{n}{f}|^2$.
-The magnitude estimate is obtained as $|c_n| = \sqrt{p_n}\,\|\ket{f}\|$, with statistical uncertainties derived from binomial sampling noise.
-Figure~\ref{fig:benchmark_cos} compares the simulated results against exact values, confirming high-fidelity recovery of both the factorial decay and the even-parity structure.
+We construct the normalized quantum state $\ket{f} \propto \sum_{n=0}^{N} c_n \ket{n}$ (with truncation at $N=10$), then simulate projective Fock measurements with the following noise model: